nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-SellSavvy detects that there is an existing pending order under the customer with a similar details.
+SellSavvy detects that there is an existing pending order under the customer with similar details.
     * 3a1.
-SellSavvy gives a warning that an order with a similar details already exists.
+SellSavvy gives a warning that an order with similar details already exists.

   Use case resumes from step 4.

 **Use case 7: List a Customer's Orders**

 * **Use Case**: UC07 - List a Customer's Orders
-* **Preconditions**: There are orders displayed in the customer's list.
+* **Preconditions**: There are customers displayed in the customer list.
 * **Guarantees**:
     * Orders made by specific customer will be displayed as a list, if input parameters are valid.